NiklasTiede/CheatSheet-Linux/README.md

-cd <directory>    # change directory cd ..             # goes on folder up
+cd <directory>    # change directory cd ..             # goes on folder up cd -              # goes back to previous dir

 pwd               # print working directory date              # to navigate yourself in time ;-)

-xdg-open .        # opens the Nautilus file manager gnome-terminal    # open a terminal window from within a terminal
+xdg-open .        # opens the Nautilus file manager gnome-terminal    # opens a new terminal window
 ```

 Since most people (like me) don't have a photographic memory, it's always a good choice to use the machines memory.